-Apart from that, it is vital to reconfigure office space and make adjustments in order to meet social distancing requirements and make the office a safe place to work.
-However, there might be a requirement for technology upgrades or changes in processes to embrace a new, flexible workforce model efficiently.
+Apart from that, it is vital to reconfigure office space and make adjustments to meet social distancing requirements.
+This ensures the office is a safe place to work.
+However, there might be a requirement for technology upgrades or changes in processes.
+This will help embrace a new, flexible workforce model efficiently.

 Does it seem your insurance agency is not ready for this massive change?
-Then, take Insurance Support World’s assistance with insurance back-office processing services.
+Then, take Insurance Support World’s assistance with insurance back-office services.
 We are a global insurance business process management firm that offers high-quality insurance services for agencies.
-Our skilled, experienced, and trained insurance professionals are available round-the-clock to provide competitive insurance agency administration services, ensuring you experience an increase in efficiency, productivity, enhanced operational workflow, and lower TAT.
+Our skilled, experienced, and trained insurance professionals are available round-the-clock to provide competitive insurance agency administration services.
+This ensures an increase in efficiency, productivity, enhanced operational workflow, and lower TAT.